-The Group carries a significant amount of inventory due to the nature of its significant risk for our audit.
+As such, inventory is not an area of significant risk for our audit.
 However we focused on this area because of the nature and quantum of inventory items held, its significance to the Group's financial position, and the significant time and resource required to audit the existence and valuation of inventory.